2050 Net Zero Strategy - Lam Research

 Achieving net zero emissions is a critically important initiative.
 It requires strong governance to deliver effective outcomes.
 With this in mind, oversight goes all the way up to our Board of Directors.
 We also have a Net Zero Leadership team and various working groups to support and monitor our ongoing progress.

-To inspire broader action, we engage closely with Lam’s customers and suppliers and are active in industry organizations.
-We strive to lead by example, including by becoming the first U.S.-based semiconductor equipment manufacturer to receive SBTi approval for its near-term GHG emissions reduction goals.
+To inspire broader action, we seek to engage closely with Lam’s customers and suppliers and are active in industry organizations.
+We strive to lead by example, including by becoming the first U.S.-based semiconductor equipment manufacturer to receive SBTi approval for its near-term GHG emissions-reduction goals.
 Lam is also a founding member of the Semiconductor Climate Consortium, the first global, ecosystem-wide collaborative of semiconductor companies dedicated to reducing GHG emissions.
 Through collaboration, transparency, and ambitious goal setting (in accordance with the best available science), the consortium aims to advance the semiconductor industry’s response to climate change—one of the most pressing challenges of our time.

-Learn more about our ESG governance
+Learn more about our Corporate Governance

 Addressing the risks of climate change to unlock new opportunities